Racer159/jackal/docs/9-roadmap.md

 ## Issue Tracking

-The issue board for Zarf is hosted on a [GitHub Project Board](https://github.com/orgs/defenseunicorns/projects/1) that tracks the issues the Zarf team is working along with future work we are prioritizing.
+The issue board for Jackal is hosted on a [GitHub Project Board](https://github.com/orgs/defenseunicorns/projects/1) that tracks the issues the Jackal team is working along with future work we are prioritizing.

-If you would like to add bug reports or feature requests, please [add an issue](https://github.com/defenseunicorns/zarf/issues) to the GitHub repository under the appropriate template.
-If you have a more general question about a feature, feel free to ask the team in the [Zarf Kubernetes Slack Channel](https://kubernetes.slack.com/archives/C03B6BJAUJ3).
+If you would like to add bug reports or feature requests, please [add an issue](https://github.com/defenseunicorns/jackal/issues) to the GitHub repository under the appropriate template.
+If you have a more general question about a feature, feel free to ask the team in the [Jackal Kubernetes Slack Channel](https://kubernetes.slack.com/archives/C03B6BJAUJ3).

-We also accept contributions from the community (regardless of where a particular bug or feature is in the queue), so feel free to read our [contributing guidelines](./12-contribute-to-zarf/1-contributor-guide.md) and [submit a PR](https://github.com/defenseunicorns/zarf/pulls)!
-You can also ask any development related questions in the [Zarf Dev Kubernetes Slack Channel](https://kubernetes.slack.com/archives/C03BP9Z3CMA).
+We also accept contributions from the community (regardless of where a particular bug or feature is in the queue), so feel free to read our [contributing guidelines](./12-contribute-to-jackal/1-contributor-guide.md) and [submit a PR](https://github.com/defenseunicorns/jackal/pulls)!
+You can also ask any development related questions in the [Jackal Dev Kubernetes Slack Channel](https://kubernetes.slack.com/archives/C03BP9Z3CMA).

 ## 2024 General Roadmap

 ### Q1: Community Building and Refactoring

-- [X] - Establish a [monthly community meetup](https://github.com/defenseunicorns/zarf/issues/2202) to engage members of the community and answer questions.
+- [X] - Establish a [monthly community meetup](https://github.com/defenseunicorns/jackal/issues/2202) to engage members of the community and answer questions.
 - [ ] - Refactor and add tests to library code shared with [UDS-CLI](https://github.com/defenseunicorns/uds-cli) and split into a new GitHub repository.
 - [ ] - Gather OpenSSF donation requirements and clear off pre-reqs (additional maintainers and sponsor working group).

 ### Q2 Consistency, Docs and Donation to OpenSSF

-- [ ] - Consolidate and improve consistency around features such as Zarf `variables` and component `required` schema.
+- [ ] - Consolidate and improve consistency around features such as Jackal `variables` and component `required` schema.
-- [ ] - Move [docs website](https://docs.zarf.dev) from Docusaurus to a different framework to improve maintainability going forward.
+- [ ] - Move [docs website](https://docs.jackal.dev) from Docusaurus to a different framework to improve maintainability going forward.
-- [ ] - Finalize and submit Zarf's `sandbox` application to officially join the OpenSSF.
+- [ ] - Finalize and submit Jackal's `sandbox` application to officially join the OpenSSF.

 ### Q3: Transfer Project, Stabilize and Extend

-- [ ] - Transfer project and additional repos (`zarf-ui`, `zarf-init-aws`, `setup-zarf`, etc.) to a new GitHub organization.
+- [ ] - Transfer project and additional repos (`jackal-ui`, `jackal-init-aws`, `setup-jackal`, etc.) to a new GitHub organization.
 - [ ] - Stabilize features after the consolidation of Q2 - clean up GA milestone in preparation for Q4.
-- [ ] - Flesh out the extension system for new features / experiments to be more smoothly integrated with Zarf.
+- [ ] - Flesh out the extension system for new features / experiments to be more smoothly integrated with Jackal.
-- [ ] - Make `zarf init` custom logic definable in-schema and across all packages.
+- [ ] - Make `jackal init` custom logic definable in-schema and across all packages.

 ### Q4: Post Donation and General Availability

 - [ ] - Continue stabilizing features and interfaces in preparation for GA release.
 - [ ] - Gather and prepare to meet OpenSSF's `incubation` requirements.
-- [ ] - Officially cut a GA v1.0.0 release of Zarf.
+- [ ] - Officially cut a GA v1.0.0 release of Jackal.

 ## Feature Stability

-Zarf has three levels of feature stability that are defined below but generally follow existing Kubernetes conventions.
+Jackal has three levels of feature stability that are defined below but generally follow existing Kubernetes conventions.
 These communicate how a feature may change in the future as well as expectations for [*ilities](https://en.wiktionary.org/wiki/ility) like documentation.

 ### `alpha`

-Alpha features act as early previews for things that are being considered for inclusion into Zarf and:
+Alpha features act as early previews for things that are being considered for inclusion into Jackal and:

-- they are very likely to have breaking changes (or be removed entirely) in future versions of Zarf
+- they are very likely to have breaking changes (or be removed entirely) in future versions of Jackal
-- they will have limited documentation beyond autogenerated CLI and schema documentation (questions should be directed to the [Zarf team](https://kubernetes.slack.com/archives/C03B6BJAUJ3))
+- they will have limited documentation beyond autogenerated CLI and schema documentation (questions should be directed to the [Jackal team](https://kubernetes.slack.com/archives/C03B6BJAUJ3))
 - they will have limited testing and are only recommended for use cases where the risk of instability is acceptable

 ### `beta`